eclipse-embed-cdt/web-jekyll/pages/debug/openocd.md

 ---
-title: The OpenOCD debugging Eclipse plug-in
+title: The OpenOCD debugging plug-in
 permalink: /debug/openocd/

+summary: How to run Eclipse debug sessions using OpenOCD.

 comments: true